alexjarosch/diffusion_1D_temp/README.md

 # diffusion_1D_temp

-Thermal diffusion model with FDM in 1D, applied to ground temperatures
+Thermal diffusion model untilizing the finite difference method in 1D.
+It uses a central scheme in space and a froward Euler time-stepping scheme to progress time, stabalized with a